HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 With the introduction of Core Web Vitals four years ago, user experience has become a priority.
 That said, while users were mainly comparing CMS platforms based on ease of use, number of plugins/extensions, and themes available, they added one additional criterion—the default user experience offered by a particular platform.

-To examine these experiences, we gathered data from the <a hrefland="en" href="https://developer.chrome.com/docs/crux">Chrome User Experience Report (CrUX)</a> and interrogated three specific metrics:
+To examine these experiences, we gathered data from the <a hreflang="en" href="https://developer.chrome.com/docs/crux">Chrome User Experience Report (CrUX)</a> and interrogated three specific metrics:

 - Core Web Vitals
 - Lighthouse scores
-- Resource weights \
+- Resource weights

 ### Core Web Vitals